ZZ plants are charming tropical perennials that have become increasingly popular as houseplants in recent years.

 It is possible to divide Z. zamiifolia, but many gardeners advise against it since the slow-growing rhizomes take a very long time to grow back to full size.

-If you do choose to divide them, do so rarely, only every few years or so.
+If you do choose to divide them, do so rarely, only once every few years or so.

 Before dividing, refrain from watering for a couple of weeks.
 Then remove the plant from its container and carefully cut or separate a rhizome by hand that has both roots and stems growing from it.